KezmenL/Team-304-Cool-Hat/user-needs-benchmarking.md

 Price: $69.26<br>
 Vendor: Amazon<br>
-Description: Mens Construction Hard Hat with Solar Fan and Light, Waterproof Working Helmet for Construction and Home Improvement, USB Output.
+Description: Men's Construction Hard Hat with Solar Fan and Light, Waterproof Working Helmet for Construction and Home Improvement, USB Output.

 Positive Comments:<br>
 Voice of the Customer<br>
+“This was a very good hat.
+We just found one with more fans.
+This is a real good price.”<br>
+<br>

 Restated User Needs:<br>
-“This was very good hat.
-We just found one with more fan.
-This is real good price.”<br>
-<br>

 + More fans the better (Latent)<br>

 + Good price cheap and reliable (Explicit)<br>